observermedia/mediatate/README.md

 ## Phase II

 There are two images that are identical, though they are identified to the DOM with separate ids.

-What is the difference between these two images?
+1. What is the difference between these two images?

-What are the implications for how these images load?
+2. What are the implications for how these images load?

-What can be done to make sure image-2 loads correctly with a version?
+3. What can be done to make these images load correctly with a version number?

 ## Phase II